morganesque/ghijklmno/src/jekyll/_posts/2011-04-13-magic-conspiracy-theories.markdown

     and fairly simple.
 Young children love "The Magic Flute," but they don't usually understand it.
 ---
 <p>I did a talk on Tuesday this week at <a href="http://www.guardian.co.uk/leeds/2011/apr/13/leeds-bettakultcha-s-biggest-event-at-corn-exchange" target="_blank">Bettakulcha</a>.
-It's 20 slides in 5 minutes in front of about 300 people at the Corn Exchange in Leeds.
+It&#8217;s 20 slides in 5 minutes in front of about 300 people at the Corn Exchange in Leeds.
 I chose to do mine on Magic &amp; Conspiracy Theories.
 Below are the slides with some notes which are basically either what I said, what I was meaning to say, or what I wished I'd said almost immediately after finishing (particularly the ending which I careered towards and then seemed to crash into before I knew what was happening).</p>

 <p>It started with <a href="http://twitter.com/#!/ivorTymchak/" target="_blank">Ivor</a> introducing me with the "two interesting facts" I'd provided for the purpose.
 Sadly these weren't interesting (seriously I couldn&rsquo;t come up with anything!) and one wasn't even a fact.
-Firstly that I was a father of two (this I am, and considering penultimate slide I thought perhaps this would do a little groundwork in case that point got smudged) the second was that I was a big <a href="http://www.google.com/images?q=Tommy+Cooper">Tommy Cooper</a> fan (this isn't strictly true - I do think he's great but it's not like a "thing" about me - clearly though it fitted very well with a number of aspects of the talk so I thought it was worth the dubious moral position for the sake of a helpful bit of scene &amp; tone setting).</p>
+Firstly that I was a father of two (this I am, and considering penultimate slide I thought perhaps this would do a little groundwork in case that point got smudged) the second was that I was a big <a href="http://www.google.com/images?q=Tommy+Cooper">Tommy Cooper</a> fan (this isn't strictly true - I do think he's great but it&#8217;s not like a "thing" about me - clearly though it fitted very well with a number of aspects of the talk so I thought it was worth the dubious moral position for the sake of a helpful bit of scene &amp; tone setting).</p>

 <p>Anyway, so it went like this:</p>

 <p><a href="/img/2011/04/magic.001.png"><img title="Title" src="/img/2011/04/magic.001.png" alt="Magic &amp; Conspiracy Theories" width="100%" /></a></p>

 <p>Hello.
 This is my talk on Magic &amp; Conspiracy Theories.
 Despite the hat (I was wearing a fez) I'm not a magician.
 Maybe there's a little disappointment at that, there's probably quite a lot of relief.
-It's that kind of feeling which prompted this talk really.
+It&#8217;s that kind of feeling which prompted this talk really.
 I find myself attracted and repelled by these two subjects in equal measure and I was wondering why.</p>

 <p><a href="/img/2011/04/magic.002.png"><img title="magic.002" src="/img/2011/04/magic.002.png" alt="" width="100%" /></a></p>